remotion-dev/remotion/packages/docs/docs/lambda/cli/render.md

 How many times a single chunk is being retried if it fails to render.
 Default `1`.

-### `--disable-chunk-optimization`

-Disables [chunk optimization](/docs/lambda/chunk-optimization).
-By default this flag is false, meaning chunk optimization is enabled.

 ### `--frames-per-lambda`

 How many frames should be rendered in a single Lambda function.
 Increase it to require less Lambda functions to render the video, decrease it to make the render faster.